splunk/public-o11y-docs/get-started/tutorials/k8s-java-traces-tutorial/k8s-java-view-apm.rst

 You've now successfully deployed and instrumented a Java application in Kubernetes, and you can now see your data in Splunk APM.

-See the :ref:`learn-more-k8s-java-traces` section for additional resources about Splunk APM and Splunk Zero Configuration Auto Instrumentation.
+See the :ref:`learn-more-k8s-java-traces` section for additional resources about Splunk APM and Splunk automatic discovery and configuration.

 .. _learn-more-k8s-java-traces: